oracle/terraform-provider-oci/website/docs/r/mysql_mysql_db_system.html.markdown

 		"{time-of-day}" is the "Time" portion of an RFC3339-formatted timestamp.
 Any second or sub-second time data will be truncated to zero.
 * `mysql_version` - Name of the MySQL Version in use for the DB System.
+* `point_in_time_recovery_details` - Point-in-time Recovery details like earliest and latest recovery time point for the DB System.
+	* `time_earliest_recovery_point` - Earliest recovery time point for the DB System, as described by [RFC 3339](https://tools.ietf.org/rfc/rfc3339).
+	* `time_latest_recovery_point` - Latest recovery time point for the DB System, as described by [RFC 3339](https://tools.ietf.org/rfc/rfc3339).
 * `port` - The port for primary endpoint of the DB System to listen on.
 * `port_x` - The network port on which X Plugin listens for TCP/IP connections.
 This is the X Plugin equivalent of port.
 * `shape_name` - The shape of the primary instances of the DB System.
 The shape determines resources allocated to a DB System - CPU cores and memory for VM shapes; CPU cores, memory and storage for non-VM (or bare metal) shapes.
 To get a list of shapes, use (the [ListShapes](https://docs.cloud.oracle.com/iaas/api/#/en/mysql/20181021/ShapeSummary/ListShapes) operation.
 * `source` - Parameters detailing how to provision the initial data of the DB System.
 	* `backup_id` - The OCID of the backup to be used as the source for the new DB System.
+	* `db_system_id` - The OCID of the DB System from which a backup shall be selected to be restored when creating the new DB System.
+Use this together with recovery point to perform a point in time recovery operation.
+	* `recovery_point` - The date and time, as per RFC 3339, of the change up to which the new DB System shall be restored to, using a backup and logs from the original DB System.
+In case no point in time is specified, then this new DB System shall be restored up to the latest change recorded for the original DB System.
 	* `source_type` - The specific source identifier.
 * `state` - The current state of the DB System.
 * `subnet_id` - The OCID of the subnet the DB System is associated with.